JohanneKnz/knitting_project/README.md

 - Google Fonts - To import the fonts used on the website.
 - Font Awesome - For the iconography on the website.
 - Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
+- brime.net - To resize images to webp format.
+- freepik.com - To find background pictures.
+- YouTube - To find tutorial videos.

 ## Design
 ### Colour scheme